Brand Names: Vibativ

 What is the most important information I should know about telavancin (Vibativ)?

 Tell your doctor if you have a history of kidney problems.
-Your kidney function will need to be checked while your are receiving this medicine.
+Your kidney function will need to be checked before, during and after treatment with telavancin.

 What should I discuss with my healthcare provider before receiving telavancin (Vibativ)?